Digital Transformation in Manufacturing

 Industry 4.0, also known as the fourth industrial revolution, is all about connectivity and communication.
 It presents us with a future where devices are connected to communicate and make smart decisions.

-How is Digital transforming manufacturing?
+How is Digital transformation affecting manufacturing?

 Manufacturing will move a lot faster

 Speed is of the essence.
 To remain agile and adapt to the changes that manufacturing is facing, companies need to embrace digitization.
 It can boost productivity and allows your orders to move through your workflow to improve approval processes and tackle Engineering Change Orders (ECO’s) faster and more efficiently.
-The speed and flexibility that digitalization offers can give you the tools to succeed and deliver orders more quickly than your competitors.
+The speed and flexibility that digital offers can give you the tools to succeed and deliver orders more quickly than your competitors.

 Industrial Internet of Things (IIoT) Digitizes the Shop Floor